 - A tension between linear and curvilinear elements, often represented as a contrast between heavy and delicate elements;

 Except for the circular framing lines, there are no curvilinear elements of design this jar.
 On the one hand, the lack of curvilinear elements is the central challenge to thinking Nampeyo was the maker of this jar.
+Given the lack of curvilinear elements, it doesn’t look like a Nampeyo pot.
 The ubiquity of linear elements in the design is the basis of the technique of foreground/background reversal, the central characteristic of the jar’s design.
 Ironically these linear forms provide a pathway that will return us to the possibility of Nampeyo as maker.

 2) A deliberate asymmetry of design;